About 10 years ago, I attended a theological symposium at my alma mater Concordia Seminary in St. Louis.

 “Here I am.”

 Never, “Who are you?”
+They knew who it was!
 “Here I am,” takes faith.
 And that same faith is given to each of us through God’s means of Grace – the Holy Scripture, Holy Baptism – and strengthened through Holy Scripture and Holy Communion.

 I believe God has called each one of us to be in this place “for such a time as this” (Esther 4:14).